rtk-rs/gnss-rtk/README.md

 Examples and more information
 =============================

-* Some examples are shipped with this repo, they teach how to deploy the solver
+* Some examples are shipped with this repo, they will teach you how to deploy the solver, at least in basic setups
 * [The RINEX Wiki](https://github.com/georust/rinex/wiki) describes extensive application of this framework, at a high level

 Ecosystem